 I spent a few days at CSUN, an Assistive Technology Conference, trying to figure out why, when so many services are exclusively digital, we don’t prioritize digital accessibility and how those responsible for laying the foundations of a universally accessible internet can shift their approach and start making better.

-While there are several causes we see surface in hindsight, at the base of each one is our refusal to design for any user whose experience deviates from the want we wanted to design for – the cool one.
+While there are several causes we see surface in hindsight, at the base of each one is our tendency to ignore any user whose experience deviates from the one most similar to our own.
 We’ve taken the easy-path.

 We aren’t sorry until we’ve been caught.
 With the passage of long-overdue updates to the Americans with Disabilities Act (ADA) and Web Content Accessibility Guidelines (WCAG), a new baseline expectation for web usability has been written into law and corporations, agencies, and designers are scrambling to catch-up as lawsuits are piling in.

 Design is a commodity.
 When we side-step universal accessibility for short-term profit gains, we disregard the 20 million working-age American consumers that report having at least one disability.
 That’s a huge 35 percent, neglected.

 Universal Design was never translated to digital.
 As a result of excluding digital when discussing Universal Design, digital accessibility is viewed as a niche specialty.
 New designers are coming out of university with the same myopic view of Universal Design as their predecessors and everyone is left unprepared to deliver.

 Disabilities are not one-size-fits-all.
 Disabled and handicapped are catch-all terms; they tell us no vital information about our consumer and help justify the we’ll-deal-with-it-later mentality towards accessibility features that would be useful to all consumers.